zipxing/rust_pixel/doc/change.md

 # 0.4.1
 - Refactor Game and Context, added project_path variable
-- Better support for standalone crates using rust_pixel Usually, you can use the following commands to create games or applications that use pixel:
+- Better support for standalone crates using rust_pixel
+- Usually, you can use the following commands to creat games or apps that use pixel:
 ```
 $ cargo pixel c games mygame
 $ cargo pixel c apps myapp